Skip to navigation Skip to content

 There are lots of theories about what causes OCD.
 Possible explanations are:

-• OCD is due to differences in brain chemistry, structure or function
+• OCD may be due to differences in brain chemistry, structure or function.

-• A person gets caught in a cycle of believing their thoughts and maintaining the symptoms
+• A person may become caught in a cycle of believing their thoughts and maintaining the symptoms.

 It is likely that a combination of genetic and environmental factors contributes to the development of OCD.
 Symptoms can get worse if a person with OCD is experiencing stressful life events or undergoing hormonal changes.